jazzband/django-constance/docs/index.rst

 `--get SETTING` - output a single values::

-    $ ./manage.py --get THE_ANSWER
+    $ ./manage.py constance --get THE_ANSWER
     42

 `--set SETTING VALUE` - set a single value::

-    $ ./manage.py --set SITE_NAME "Another Title"
+    $ ./manage.py constance --set SITE_NAME "Another Title"

-Note that validation is done as per the admin form, an error will be raised if validation fails.
+.. note:: Set values are validated as per in admin, an error will be raised if validation fails.

 Editing
 -------